zstackio/zstackio.github.io/installation/manual.md

   <h4>Low disk capacity can cause RabbitMQ hang</h4>
   Please make sure your RabbitMQ machine has enough memory and free disk.
-  When encountering low memory or disk capacity, RabbitMQ will enter <i>flow control mode</i> which will throttle message delivery and lead to slow or paused ZStack management node.
+  When encountering low memory or disk capacity, RabbitMQ will enter <i>flow control mode</i> which will throttle message delivery and lead ZStack management node to slow or paused .
 </div>

 #### 1.1 Install ZStack management node: